EngineerBetter/engineerbetter-hugo/content/blog/continuous-everything-regulated.md

 Smarsh have presences in Bengaluru, India; London, England; and around the United States.
 Whilst the majority of app developers are based in India, the folks deploying and running things are dotted around the globe.

 Smarsh's Enterprise Archive product is available primarily as-a-Service, hosted by Smarsh.
-Given the nature of the product though, some regulated customers require it to be installed in their own datacentres and often in an airgapped environment - where there is no communication possible to the outside Internet.
+Understandably, however, given the nature of the product, some regulated customers require it to be installed in their own datacentres.
+This is often in airgapped environments, where no communication to the public Internet is allowed.

 Smarsh's products deal with big data: messages are ingested at high velocities, and stored in large volumes.
-There's a lot of processing and reporting that needs to be done, so it's not a surprise that there are wide variety of different technologies in use: Hazelcast, Storm, Kafka, MongoDB, Elasticsearch, and PostgreSQL, to name a few.
+A large amount of processing and reporting needs to be performed, so it's unsurprising that there's a wide range of different technologies being: Hazelcast, Storm, Kafka, MongoDB, Elasticsearch, and PostgreSQL, to name a few.

-Enterprise Archive is the implementation of regulatory requirements, meaning it's performance and uptime are _serious business_.
-If this stuff isn't bulletproof, then customers could end up getting fined.
+Enterprise Archive is a solid and battle-tested implementation, driven by regulatory requirements - meaning its performance and uptime are _serious business_.
+If this stuff isn't bulletproof then customers could end up getting fined, which might well ultimately cost Smarsh money.

 ### Legacy Installations